 Why You Need a Roth IRA

 You can, of course, take out your contributions at any time to help pay the bill.
-If you dip into earnings before age 59 1/2, you'll owe taxes (and before the account has been open for five years) — but you don't have to pay the 10% early-withdrawal penalty if you use the money for college.
+If you dip into earnings before age 59½ (or before the account has been open for five years), you'll owe taxes — but you don't have to pay the 10% early-withdrawal penalty if you use the money for college.
 The Roth shouldn't be used as the sole savings vehicle for higher education, but it's nice to know you can use it if you need it.

 How to Open a Roth IRA